rayyanib99/ArtemisFinancial/README.md

 # Briefly summarize your client, Artemis Financial, and their software requirements.
 Who was the client?
 What issue did they want you to address?

-Our cllient, Artemis Financial, is a consulting company that develops individualized financial plans for their customers.
+My client, Artemis Financial, is a consulting company that develops individualized financial plans for their customers.
 Their financial plans include savings, retirement, investments, and insurance.
 Artemis Financial wants to modernize their operations.
 As a crucial part of the success of their custom software, they also want to use the most current and effective software security.
 Artemis Financial has a RESTful web application programming interface (API).
 They are seeking my company, Global Rain’s, expertise about how to protect the organization from external threats.

 # What did you do very well when you found your client’s software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall wellbeing?